DemonRem/ChartsFinder/README.md

 For windows users: Go to releases and download the last version of ChartsFinderWin.zip.

-For Linux and Mac users: Install Python 3, PyGObject 3, libnotify and Requests libraries, then download the source and set ChartsFinder.py as executable and run it.
+For Linux and Mac users: Install Python 3, PyGObject 3, libnotify, bs4 and Requests libraries, then download the source and set ChartsFinder.py as executable and run it.

 # How to use